 When you own a business, there are many aspects of your business where you will want to be proactive vs. reactive.
 For example, you may be proactive in managing your monthly cash flow, or you may be reactive when you run out of money!
 In this article, we’ll discuss some of the ways you can determine if your accountant is proactive or reactive, and why it matters.

 In a reactive business, the tendency is to respond to events after they occur, while proactive strategies are designed to anticipate possible challenges and plan ahead.
 At Emerald Financial Partners, we believe that the accounting of your business should always have a proactive element.

 A proactive accountant, on the other hand, is working side by side with the owner, collaboratively to help them grow their business.
-A proactive accountant is an adviser that is looking for opportunity to position the business for profitability, tax savings, expense reduction, and more.
-A proactive accountant addresses the client’s needs before they become urgent issues.
+Also, a proactive accountant is an adviser that is looking for an opportunity to position the business for profitability, tax savings, expense reduction, and more.
+Another advantage is, a proactive accountant addresses the client’s needs before they become urgent issues.

-- Was the business meeting the salary calculations and requirements for business owners under new laws?
+- That the salary calculations and requirements for business owners were being met

 In addition, we meet with clients regularly and advise them on ways to grow their business.
 Is your accountant:

 - Focused on real-time tax planning or just a once-a-year look back?